 "Long-term brow tattooing can cause scarring to the skin.
 Your initial round of microblading will be fine, however two years later the touch-up work needs to be approached differently to ensure minimum impact on the skin," says Pampling.

-"It’s really important you do your research when finding a brow tattoo artist," she stresses.
+"It’s really important you do your research when finding an eyebrow tattoo artist," she stresses.

 #3/ It’s not a permanent fix for sparse brows

-While brow tattooing can certainly go a long way to improving how thick or dense your brows look, unfortunately it’s not a permanent solution.
+While eyebrow tattooing can certainly go a long way to improving how thick or dense your brows look, unfortunately cosmetic eyebrow tattooing isn't a permanent eyebrow solution.